 - Testing and/or collection of end-user data that violate established ethical principles.

-- Projects should exhibit originality, substance, precision and relevance to our aims.
-Objectives should be ambitious, yet measurable and achievable with activities and milestones listed monthly.
-The overall project goals should extend beyond traditional audiences.
+- Projects should exhibit originality, substance, precision, and relevance to our Goals, objectives, & areas of work.
+Specific project objectives should be ambitious, yet measurable and achievable (with anticipated activities and milestones projected by month).
+Overall project goals should extend beyond traditional audiences.

-- Any individual will need to acquire the appropriate work authorisation.
+- All individuals must acquire the appropriate work authorisation.
+Applicants will need to secure their own visa and work permit (if applicable).
 For instance, if a student with an I-20 visa intends to carry out their project in the United States, they will need to apply to use Curricular Practical Training for their fellowship.
+We are happy to provide visa letters upon request.

-- Please be sure to review all of the general open call information, Our Guide to Open Calls, and the data policy for applicants.
+- Prior to submitting an application, applicants should review all relevant resources, including Open Call information, Our Guide to Open Calls, and the applicable Data use policy for applicants.